-Here you will find a quality collection of third grade writing prompts that give students plenty of creative and fun ideas to write about.
+Here you will find a quality collection of third grade writing prompts that give students plenty of ideas to write about.

-These third grade writing prompts encourage critical thinking, develop writing skills, stretch the imagination, and motivate kids to express themselves.
+These writing prompts encourage critical thinking, develop writing skills, stretch the imagination, and motivate kids to express themselves.

 Third Grade Writing Prompts

 2. What are the three best things about being in the third grade?